Hurricane Andrew: Aftermath

-After the season had ended, the World Meteorological Organization's RA IV Hurricane Committee retired the name Andrew from the list of future names for Atlantic tropical cyclones due to its impact and damage and replaced it with Alex.
-The name Andrew will never again be used for another Atlantic hurricane.

 Bahamas

 Initially, the Bahamas National Disaster Coordinator believed that foreign aid was not required, but shortly after the storm, the Government of the United Kingdom began distributing blankets, food, ice, and water.
 HMS Cardiff, a Royal Navy Type 42 destroyer, was the operational guard ship at the time and assisted in relief operations in and around the Gregorytown area.
 In addition, assistance came from Canada, Japan, and the United States, as well as the United Nations.
 The American Red Cross delivered 100 tents, 100 rolls of plastic sheeting, and 1,000 cots.
 Rebuilding began quickly on the hardest hit islands.
 However, trees and vegetation were expected to take years to recover.
 Despite reconstruction efforts and the small number of resort lodgings affected (around 2%), officials expected a 10–20% decline in tourism.
-The Bahamian Government, observing that their response mechanisms were not sufficient, reformed the National Emergency and Management Agency.
+The Government of the Bahamas, observing that their response mechanisms were not sufficient, reformed the National Emergency and Management Agency.

+The passage of the hurricane disrupted several breeding colonies of the white-crowned pigeon throughout the country.
+Though the hurricane did not affect many tourist areas, officials predicted a decline in tourism by up to 20% in the months after the storm.